MelkorBalrog/AutoSafeguard-Analyzer/README.md

 This project is licensed under the GNU General Public License version 3.
 See the [LICENSE](LICENSE) file for details.

+## Building the Executable
+To create a standalone Windows executable with PyInstaller:

+- **Linux/macOS:** run `bin/build_exe.sh`
+- **Windows:** run `bin\build_exe.bat`

+You can invoke these scripts from any directory; they locate the repository root automatically.
+Both generate `AutoML.exe` inside the `bin` directory.
+After building you can launch the application directly or use `bin/run_automl.sh` on Unix-like systems or `bin\run_automl.bat` on Windows.

+If a previous build failed and left an `AutoML.spec` file behind, the build scripts now delete it before running PyInstaller so your command line options are always applied.

+The scripts exclude the `scipy` package, which is not required by AutoML but can cause PyInstaller to fail on some Python installations.
+If you encounter errors about ``IndexError`` while building, try upgrading your Python runtime or reinstalling SciPy.

 ## Version History
 - 0.1.2 - Clarified systems safety focus in description and About dialog.
 - 0.1.1 - Updated description and About dialog.